 Throwing a glare over her shoulder she was met by the sight of a grin and glowing eyes on the face of the large, ax-wielding demon.
 'Better look now?' it - she - signed, shoulders shaking in what had to be suppressed laughter.

 If she hadn't been the only thing keeping Dylis from tumbling twenty meters right down to certain death - or at least a lot of broken bones - she would have elbowed her in the stomach.
-'Better,' she signed instead and did her best not to look down, while at the same time searching the silhouettes of barracks for a familiar shape.
+'Better,' she signed instead and did her best not to look down at the ground, while at the same time searching the silhouettes of barracks for a familiar shape.

 On a branch to her left stood Doe, seemingly unassisted.
-Against her will Dylis felt her cheeks heat with embarrassment.
+Against her will, Dylis felt her cheeks heat with embarrassment.
 Though that wasn't enough for her to shrug off the steadying arms around her waist.
-I think I'm going to name her 'Buffalo', she distracted herself, suits her personality.
+I think I'm going to name this big one 'Buffalo', she distracted herself.
+Suits her personality.

 Dylis stomach dropped as the world went out of focus again.
-For a heart stopping second she thought the demon actually had dropped her, but the ground met her feet with a soft thud instead of a bone smashing one.
-The other demons joined them as Dylis got her pulse under control, forming a small circle, as if huddling together for warmth.
+For a heart-stopping second, she thought the demon actually had dropped her, but the ground met her feet with a soft thud instead of a bone smashing one.
+The other demons joined them as Dylis got her pulse under control.
+They formed a small circle as if huddling together for warmth.
 The mad one had taken up position next to Buffalo and they seemed to be bickering about something, though neither their hands nor lips moved.

-Let's just hope she's done kicking her own kind.
+Let's hope she's done kicking her own kind more than she already has.
+Though Buffalo seemed complete at ease with her, despite having been stabbed by her not that long ago.
 Dylis looked away from the silent discussion going on beside her and sought out Doe.
 She was at the back of their circle, which slowly was reshaping itself to a triangle pointed at Outer Camps.
 Dylis, Horse and Buffalo made up the base, with Doe in front of them to the right, along with the demon armed with a bow and quiver, and the two demons Dylis hardly had spoken to - she'd chosen to call them Peacock and Panther - making up most of the triangle's left side.

 The demon with the knife-smile had taken up point, twirling a crooked staff, like a bored juggler waiting for his moment on stage.
 Next to him stood the cloak-demon, its shoulders hunched and its jaw tense.
 They made an odd couple; one seemingly thrilled to be close to the heat of battle and the other subdued, like a man nervously awaiting an appointment with a healer.